 How Do You Locate Bass in the Spring

 Just before the spawn, the pre-spawn period occurs.
 Bass start their move from deep water to their spawning homes.
-Look for bass to move from deeper areas to shallow.
+Look for bass to move from deeper areas to shallow ones.
 The key is to find a structural piece that serves as a transition.
-For example, if you normally fish a long underwater ditch out deep, now, it’s time to fish the part of the ditch closest to a spawning flat.
+For example, if you usually fish a long underwater ditch out deep, now, it’s time to fish the part of the ditch closest to a spawning flat.
 Fish these structures with a rattle trap, slow-moving jigs, or a jerkbait worked a little faster than you would in the wintertime.

-When the spawn starts, bass move to the shallow areas of lakes looking for the best hard bottom areas they can find to make beds.
+When the spawn starts, bass move to the shallow areas of lakes, looking for the best hard bottom areas they can find to make beds.
 The backs of creeks, coves, flats, and any other shallow water spot in the lake are good spots to look for spawning bass.
-Wind protected areas can be some of the best areas to check for bedding bass.
+Wind-protected areas can be some of the best areas to check for bedding bass.

 Although there are many tactics for catching bedding fish, soft plastics seem to rule, especially when you can visibly see the beds.
 Approach the beds with stealth and then work baits very slowly.
 Tempting a bedding fish to bite can take a very long time.
 I’ve spent up to 45 minutes on a fish in tournaments to entice them to bite (it was a large fish and worth it!).